ivma1-nhs/eligibility-signposting-api/specification/proxygen-cli/README.md

 ### AWS login

 The AWS Portal for logging into the eligibility-signposting-api provides information about access keys for your respective accounts.
-Any secrets related to proxygen are stored in the development environment account.
-You need to set up your AWS cli with your developer credentials to use the related `make` commands.
+Any secrets related to Proxygen are stored in the development environment account.
+You need to set up your AWS CLI with your developer credentials to use the related `make` commands.

 ## Getting credentials

 There are `make` commands available in the main Makefile:

 * `retrieve-proxygen-key` - this retrieves the private key for our APIM machine account and places it in `~/.proxygen/`.
-This location is where proxygen-cli stores it's configuration.
+This location is where Proxygen-CLI stores it's configuration.
-* `setup-proxygen-credentials` - this copies the configuration in `/specification/.proxygen` to `~/.proxygen/`, to pre-configure proxygen-cli with details of our API.
+* `setup-proxygen-credentials` - this copies the configuration in `/specification/.proxygen` to `~/.proxygen/`, to pre-configure Proxygen-CLI with details of our API.
 * `get-spec` - this retrieves the specification we have published in the API catalogue (production environment)

 ## Further Usage